developwithpurpose/front-end-developer-exercise/app/README.markdown

 * Utilized javascript and CSS for the animations and show hide div information
 * I was interested in using a another JSON data set for the content.
 However since this is to be accessible and SEO production ready I opted to load all the content in the DOM then show hid areas needed with jQuery on click even.
 * Used CSS animation for fade over
+* Used CSS with JavaScript to change click back grounds and hover colors

 ## Installation
 * Download GitHub